nvim-neorg/neorg/README.md

 Check out the [installation section](https://github.com/vhyrro/neorg/wiki/Installation) of the GitHub Wiki.

 Then run `:PackerSync`

+# Progress
+There hasn't been much progress on Neorg's GitHub recently, has there?
+Did I die?
+Obviously not.
+Neorg is currently at its hardest stage - one of the final leaps we must take to have Neorg fully ready for its first true release - Neorg 0.1

+Current efforts are being fully geared towards creating a spec and creating a lexer + parser.
+Both of these tasks are insanely time consuming, and even after several days of work I don't think I'm even halfway there yet with the spec, let alone anything else.
+You may see little to no repository activity over the next week, maybe even two if life gets really busy - but don't worry, the project is still going and still pumping, just behind the scenes :P

 # WIP
 As can be seen, this plugin is a work in progress - these magical features don't come out of nowhere, you know.
 Despite only providing a few front-end features, it does provide an incredible foundation for developers willing to spend some time writing code for the plugin: